ministryofjustice/moj-frontend/docs/service-patterns/apply.md

 ### How to give feedback

-We’d like some feedback on the usefulness of the prototype.
+We’d like some feedback on the usefulness of the proof of concept.

-Please complete the [apply pattern prototype survey](https://forms.office.com/Pages/ResponsePage.aspx?id=KEeHxuZx_kGp4S6MNndq2ML_UAYVtf1Jv53R4CVxx1hURFpPVDhUQVJVNkQxMzQyODRON0kzVVpKUi4u) by the end of April 2025.
+Please complete the [apply pattern survey](https://forms.office.com/Pages/ResponsePage.aspx?id=KEeHxuZx_kGp4S6MNndq2ML_UAYVtf1Jv53R4CVxx1hURFpPVDhUQVJVNkQxMzQyODRON0kzVVpKUi4u) by the end of April 2025.

 Or you can email your responses to the 3 questions:

 1. Would you find this concept useful for designing services?
-2. Would this prototype help you design an apply journey in your current role?
+2. Would this help you design an apply journey in your current role?
 3. What else would you value in a service pattern like this?

 Send your answers to [servicepatterns@justice.gov.uk](mailto:servicepatterns@justice.gov.uk).